AnilVadthyavath/dsa-daily-log/Bit-Magic/README.md

 ---

-Feel free to expand this document as you explore more advanced bitwise techniques like:

-* Counting set bits
-* Swapping numbers without a temporary variable
-* Bitmasking for subsets and permissions
-* Bit tricks in competitive programming

----

 ## ⚙️ Bit Algorithms | Important Tactics

 Below are some powerful and commonly used **bit manipulation tactics** that make solving certain problems faster and more elegant.